Mars Reconnaissance Orbiter: Timeline

 The orbiter continued to experience recurring problems in 2009, including four spontaneous resets, culminating in a four-month shut-down of the spacecraft from August to December.
-While engineers have not determined the cause of the recurrent resets, they have created new software to help troubleshoot the problem should it recur.
+Though engineers were not able to determine the cause of the recurrent resets, they suspected a piece of electronics had been affected by radiation.
+While investigating, the engineers discovered and fixed a flaw that could have deleted all critical information onboard the MRO.
 Another spontaneous reset occurred in September 2010.

-On March 3, 2010, the Mars Reconnaissance Orbiter passed another significant milestone, having transmitted over 100 terabits of data back to Earth, which was more than all other interplanetary probes sent from Earth combined.
+On March 3, 2010, the MRO passed another significant milestone, having transmitted over 100 terabits of data back to Earth, which was more than all other interplanetary probes sent from Earth combined.

-In December 2010, the Extended Mission began.
-Goals include exploring seasonal processes, searching for surface changes, and providing support for other Martian spacecraft.
+In December 2010, the first Extended Mission began.
+Goals included exploring seasonal processes, searching for surface changes, and providing support for other Martian spacecraft.
 This lasted until October 2012, after which NASA started the MRO's second Extended Mission, which lasted until October 2014.
+As of 2023, the MRO has completed five missions, and is currently on its sixth.